 Palmoplantar psoriasis tends to be a chronic condition, ie, it is very persistent.

-Compared to plaque psoriasis on other sites, palmoplantar psoriasis is more commonly associated with:
+Compared to chronic plaque psoriasis on other sites, palmoplantar psoriasis is more commonly associated with:

 Improvement in general health can lead to improvement in palmoplantar psoriasis.